 INTEREST SAVINGS VS RENTAL SAVINGS

-The most conventional bank has the allowance for making accelerated bi-weekly and additional yearly payments which can save 5-55% interest.
-So for the mortgage amount of 610K, the potential interest savings is $280K approximately at 3.69% interest rate.
+Most conventional banks are allowed to make accelerated bi-weekly and additional yearly payments, saving 5-55% interest.
+So for the mortgage amount of 610K, the potential interest savings is $280K, approximately at a 3.69% interest rate.
 About this,

-What is the policy for making accelerating and additional payment together?
+What are the policy for making accelerating and additional payments together?

-If there is rental monthly payment as a part of mortgage agreement then what is the policy for making accelerating and additional payment on the top of rental payment?
+If there is a monthly rental payment as a part of the mortgage agreement, what is the policy for accelerating and additional payments on top of rental payment?

 How much minimum down payment or deposit is required?

-How much maximum of additional payment allowed per year?
+How much maximum additional payment is allowed per year?

 HISTORY AND REFERENCES

-The Faith based mortgage concept is new, and recently, there are many institutions came into the market.
+The Faith-based mortgage concept is new, and many institutions recently entered the market.
 Ask following questions

 How long have you been established?

-How many mortgage owners as of today do you have with mortgage plan?
+How many mortgage owners as of today do you have with mortgage plans?